-3D printing in the automotive industry is now essential, additive manufacturing applications become more numerous, driving the development and adaptation of processes and technology to meet the specific needs and address the constraints of this rapidly evolving sector.
+3D printing in the automotive industry is now essential.
+Additive manufacturing applications become more numerous, driving the development and adaptation of processes and technology to meet the specific needs.
+As well, to address the constraints of this rapidly evolving sector.
 Industrial 3D printers have opened new paths at each stage of production of motor vehicles.

 Using 3D printing in your architectural process allows you to quickly create a tangible model.
 The impact of a physical object is stronger than a visualisation on a computer screen.
 You can start physically creating directly after modelling your ideas.
 The 3D printer helps you by saving time on creating a model or shape study by hand.